 Sector: Civil Society / Social Economy

-Fields of action: Gender-sensitive work
+Fields of action: Gender equality

 Project owner: Orient Express - Beratungs-, Bildungs- und Kulturinitiative für Frauen